Emergency assistance available for landholders

 How we can help

-Local Land Services offer localised support to farmers and landholders to support prevention, preparedness, response and recovery.
+Our teams offer localised support to farmers and landholders to support prevention, preparedness, response and recovery.